 I’ve had a rough year.
 It started when I got a job transfer last summer.
 A new position meant a lot of learning and, in this particular case, more responsibility (unfortunately without a pay raise).
 I don’t have the most demanding job and I love the people I work with, but with any change of this size there’s bound to be some stresses involved.
 Luckily, I like to learn things (I wouldn’t play so many new games if I didn’t) and I was eager to gain some new skills.
 For the most part, I was doing pretty well.
 I was getting along with my new team and my performance seemed to be ahead of schedule.
 It was more work than I was accustomed to, for sure, but manageable.
 And then my mom lost her home.

 My mom is the strongest person I know.
 She raised five kids and was now the primary caretaker for her own elderly mother and because of certain circumstances, she wasn’t be able to afford to stay in her home.
-So we packed up her things, put them in storage and she moved in with her brother.
+So we packed up her things in one of those moving boxes, put them in storage and she moved in with her brother.
 She had lost her home, many of her possessions and her independence.
 She was also about to lose her health.

 Lupus is a curious disease.
 Even though my mom has been battling it for years, I’m still not sure exactly how it works.
 My basic understanding is that it is a disease in which your own body starts attacks itself.
 There are certain constants in life that give you comfort.
 That the sun will rise.
 That your loved ones be there when you need them.
 That BGG will go down when you’re in the middle of a game and need to look up a rule (I guess that one’s not so comforting).
 When they’re taken away from you, it can be devastating.
 Not only was my mom losing one of her constants, her health, it was her own body that was taking it away from her.
 The ultimate betrayal.
 If you can’t trust your own body, who can you trust?
 Things got really bad around Thanksgiving.
 Her lupus had cascaded into a myriad of other ailments and sicknesses and her heart was giving out.
 She needed a pacemaker.